iterative/dvc.org/content/docs/command-reference/exp/apply.md

 `experiment` are **not** preserved when applying and committing it.

-⚠️ This command will fail if the current Git commit (`HEAD`) has changed from the time the experiment in question was run, or if changes in the
+⚠️ This command will fail if the current Git commit (`HEAD`) has changed from the time the experiment in question was run.
-<abbr>workspace</abbr> conflict with the desired experiment files.

 ## Options